polarbeargo/simple-vehicle-communication-project/README.md

 Create 3 different vehicle modules to represent communication in vehicle
 1. SimpleTemperatureMonitor
-1.1 Read the Temperature value over i2c
+    - Read the Temperature value over i2c.
-1.2 Responds to LIN frames with the Avg temperature or current temperature
+    - Responds to LIN frames with the Avg temperature or current temperature.
 2. BatteryTemperatureVehicleModule
-2.1 Sends Temperature requests to the SimpleTemperatureMonitor over LIN 2.2 Responds to CAN RTR frames the for the current temp, avg temp, and current time in seconds
+    - Sends Temperature requests to the SimpleTemperatureMonitor over LIN.
+    - Responds to CAN RTR frames the for the current temp, avg temp, and current time in seconds.
-3. DataLoggingVehicleModue
+3. DataLoggingVehicleModule
-3.1 Sends CAN RTR frames to the BatteryTemperatureVehicleModule 3.2 Reads the CAN Data frames with the current temp, avg temp, and time stamp 3.3 Saves the data to the SPI Flash on chip select 1
+    - Sends CAN RTR frames to the BatteryTemperatureVehicleModule.
+    - Reads the CAN Data frames with the current temp, avg temp, and time stamp.
+    - Saves the data to the SPI Flash on chip select 1.

 ## Getting Started